-There are few things as alarming as an RFE in the world of immigration law.
+There are few things as alarming as an RFE in the world of immigration law, especially for a prestigious EB-1 green card.
 Fortunately, while an RFE may present an obstacle in your journey, it also presents an opportunity.
 If you’ve received an EB-1C RFE, here are the steps you should go through to take full advantage of that opportunity.

 What Are the EB-1C Requirements?